Alluxio/alluxio/docs/Startup-Tasks-for-New-Contributors.md

     synchronized native strictfp**, then as **alphabetical order**.
 -   You can download our [Eclipse formatter](resources/tachyon-code-formatter-eclipse.xml).

+### IDE

+You can generate Eclipse configure file by run:

+    mvn install -Dintegration -DskipTests eclipse:eclipse

+Then import the folder into Eclipse.

 ### Submitting Code

 -   Break your work into small, single-purpose patches if possible.
 It’s much harder to merge in